4 Reasons Your Handmade Products Aren’t Selling

 That means, a social media post, on average, must drive 100 people to an online shop to make one sale.

-So if you take a look at your social media posts and only a few people are clicking on the link, it may mean your marketing needs some improvement.
+- So if you take a look at your social media posts and only a few people are clicking on the link, it may mean your marketing needs some improvement.
+Check out: 10 Marketing Mistakes most Handmade Businesses Make

-If your Etsy shop isn’t attracting many visitors, there is one major key you may be missing.
+- If your Etsy shop isn’t attracting many visitors, you need to increase your marketing.

+- If you’re using a newsletter to market your products, look at your conversion rates (e.g. conversion rates of sign-ups, opens, clicks, purchases, and unsubscribes).
+Determine where you’re losing people and why that may be.
 Check out:

-If you’re using a newsletter to market your products, again, look at your conversion rates.

 Once you’ve worked on your marketing and have enough traffic coming to your sales channel, work on the following points in this article to convert more of those shoppers into customers.